me13foundation/monorepo/README.md

 The command also writes a `.postgres-active` flag so all other Make targets automatically source `.env.postgres` and re-run migrations before touching the database.

-Use the advanced helpers below if you need finer control over the Postgres container or want to run Dash alongside the stack:
+Use the advanced helpers below if you need finer control over the Postgres container:

 ```bash
 make docker-postgres-up        # Creates .env.postgres if missing, then starts the DB